hellothere1873/SOC-Lab/Day14.md

 <img src="Images/SelectedC2profileDay14.png">

 The payload is supposed to let me run commands from my mythic-server gui remotely.

 I then used the mythic-server to run a http.server on port 9999 after I used ufw allow 9999 and 80 for the services to run properly.

-I only realized about trying to allow port 80, when I did netstat -anob and saw that apollo.exe was trying to connect to mythic and it couldn't even(It was showing SYN-ACK) after port allow 9999 so I turned that on too and it worked.
+I only realized about trying to allow port 80, when I did netstat -anob and saw that apollo.exe was trying to connect to mythic and it couldn't even(It was showing SYN-SENT) after port allow 9999 so I turned that on too and it worked.

 <img src="Images/CensorConnectionnotenstablishedDay14.png">
 <img src="Images/CensorConnectionEstablishedDay14.png">
 <img src="Images/ufwallow80Day14.png">